nus-cs2113-AY2425S1/tp/docs/team/atulteja.md

 - **Meals Intake features**: Designed and wrote the code to add, delete and view meals.
     - **What it does**: This feature allows the user to add, delete or view meals to their daily record for that day.
 They are also able to add, delete and view meals from previous days.
-    - **Justification**: The meals futures is essential in tracking ones calorie intake so that they can visualise the amount of food they are consuming to make changes to their diet to better reach their goals.
+    - **Justification**: The meals features is essential in tracking ones calorie intake to visualise the amount of food so as to make changes to their diet to better reach their goals.
-    - **Highlights**: This feature allows users to easily add, view, and delete meals for the current and previous days, supporting flexible and comprehensive meal tracking.

 - **Program Feature classes**: Designed and wrote the Exercise, Day, Programme, Programme List classes handling the programme features.
   - **What it does**: These classes form the foundational components for managing and supporting the creation, modification, and tracking of exercise programs.
   - **Justification**: These classes are essential building blocks for a structured approach to managing exercise programs.
-By designing these classes, users can handle workout data modularly.
+This way, users can handle workout data modularly.
-  - **Highlights**: The classes are implemented with robust error handling to ensure valid user inputs and prevent common issues like null inputs or out-of-bounds access.

 ### Contributions to the User Guide (UG)
 - Added/edited the following sections: